Elburevestnik/JS/01_Basics/README.md

 # Basics of JavaScript
-This folder contains tasks from the first chapter.
+This folder contains tasks from the first/second chapter.